Highlights of Greece & Turkey Cruise

 Day 10: Chios & Mykonos.
 Arrive this morning in Chios.
 Located close to the coastline of Turkey separated by the Chios Straight.
 Another lesser known island, covered in forest.
 The island is known for its traditional culture and crafts, sand beaches, hiking rails and unspoiled villages.

 Enjoy lunch on board while sailing the gorgeous island of Mykonos, arriving in the early evening and transfer from the port via complimentary shuttle.
 Enjoy an independent stroll through Mykonos town with its labyrinth of winding alleyways and whitewashed buildings, basket-laden donkeys, cascading geraniums and upscale shops and cafés.
 Breakfast, lunch & dinner provided.

-Day 11: Lavrion & Athens, Greece.
+Day 11: Lavrion & Athens.
 Disembark from your ship at Lavrion and transfer to your hotel.
 Enjoy a full day to explore Athens.
 Your hotel is ideally located in the heart of the city, within short distance of many major attractions, as well as the best shopping and dining.
 Our Athens representatives will be glad to make suggestions if you prefer to explore independently.